qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 }
 ```

-  The `localVariable` is taken address to, so it must be in linear memory, not Wasm execution stack.
+  The `localVariable` is taken address to, so it must be in linear memory, not Wasm execution stack (unless the compiler can optimize out the pointer).

 - GC needs to scan the references (pointers) on stack.
 If the Wasm app use application-managed GC (not Wasm built-in GC) (for reasons explained below), then the on-stack references (pointer) need to be "spilled" to linear memory.
 - Stack switching cannot be done.
 Golang use stack switching for goroutine scheduling.
 There is a [proposal](https://github.com/WebAssembly/stack-switching) for adding this functionality.